ang-zeyu/infisearch/docs/src/search_configuration.md

 ![](./images/fields_annotated.png)

 Some indexer configuration [presets](./indexer/presets.md) are available to help with switching between options 1 and 2 easily.

-To generate alternative outputs for other use cases (e.g. buttons, perform some action), you will need to use option 3 below.

 #### 1. From Source Documents